 Through a gateway partnership our school’s doctoral students can earn a PhD.

 Starting in Fall 2021 we are also offering a BS in Information Science and Data Analytics

 The School of Information is part of San José State University’s Cybersecurity and Big Data Initiative.

 Our school’s virtual research center, CIRI, fosters research in library and information science and beyond.
-It aims at generating exemplary new practices and innovative products to benefit a global audience.
-It showcases faculty and student research and innovative practice, develops research-based and innovative products for the profession/field, fosters grant development, and enhances partnerships with individuals across campus, the continent and the world, as well as with institutions and organizations.
+It showcases faculty and student research and innovative practice, fosters grant development, and enhances partnerships with individuals across campus, the continent and the world, as well as with institutions and organizations.

 * Note that the following courses have a variety of different topics: 210, 220, 241, 246, 250, 267, 281, 282, 284, 285, 287 -accessible from the electives page.